potatosalad/erlang-jose/README.md

 #### JSON Encoder/Decoder

+_NOTE:_ The following only applies to versions prior to Erlang/OTP 27 when the `json` module was included.
+If present, the builtin `json` module will be used unless overridden as described below.

 You will also need to specify either [jiffy](https://github.com/davisp/jiffy), [jsone](https://github.com/sile/jsone), [jsx](https://github.com/talentdeficit/jsx), [ojson](https://github.com/potatosalad/erlang-ojson), [Poison](https://github.com/devinus/poison), or [Jason](https://github.com/michalmuskala/jason) as a dependency.

 For example, with Elixir and `mix.exs`